 If you can help it, don’t pay more than 4 CUC for 1 hour.
 If you’re being charged more, just know there are other places cheaper, you just gotta find them.
 The first spot I went to I paid 6 CUC for 30 minutes. 🙁

-In Havana, I found Hotel Inglaterra to be a great find, and returned frequently.
+Pro tip: I found Hotel Inglaterra (in Havana) to be a great find.
+I also returned frequently.
 Even though there were many signs saying the WiFi was for guests only, there’s never any harm in asking, and they ended up selling me an access card anyway.
 I was charged 2 CUC for 1 hour.

 17. Do Not Expect a Lot of Boutique Shopping